 What do you think?
+Do you have experience with financial modeling?
+Are you familiar with terms like interest rates and discount rates?
 Do you think that the Capital Asset Pricing Model (CAPM) allows the safe analysis of the return on investment in your company?
 Do you face more systematic or non-systematic risk in your business environment?
 Do you have anything else to suggest or add?

 Share your experience and knowledge in the comments box below.

 - Ross, S. A. (1977).
 The capital asset pricing model (CAPM), short-sale restrictions and related issues.
 The Journal of Finance, 32(1), 177-183.

 - Ross, S. A. (1978).
 The current status of the capital asset pricing model (CAPM).
 The Journal of Finance, 33(3), 885-901.